Skip to main content

 What is a session?

 When you connect to a model, Reactor creates a session on a GPU running that model.
-The session holds all of the state for your interaction: the model’s current generation context, any prompts you have sent, and the media streams flowing between the model and your app.
+The session holds all the state for your interaction: the model’s current generation context, any prompts you have sent, and the media streams flowing between the model and your app.
 A session is independent of the network connection.
 If your connection drops, the session keeps running on the GPU.
-You can reconnect and pick up where you left off without losing any model state.
+Reconnect and pick up where you left off without losing any model state.

 Connection lifecycle